ymanshur/portfolio/2025_privy_transaction_wallet.md

 <b>Role:</b> Back-End Engineer<br/>
 <b>Duration:</b> 9 months

-Transaction-Wallet is a distributed financial transaction and ledger ecosystem built to orchestrate balance actions (e.g., top-up, usage, void, transfer) and record cost-revenue events to an internal ERP system.
+Transaction-Wallet is a distributed financial transactions and ledger ecosystem built to orchestrate balance actions (e.g., top-up, usage, cancel, transfer) and record cost-revenue events to an internal ERP system.
 The platform consists of two core services:

-- <b>Transaction Service</b> – Acts as a data aggregator and executor, handling real-time balance actions and routing financial records to the ERP system.
+- <b>Transaction Service</b> – Acts as a data aggregator, handling real-time balance actions and routing financial records to the ERP system.
-- <b>Wallet Service</b> – Serves as the centralized ledger, maintaining accurate, auditable records of all user balances and usage activities.
+- <b>Wallet Service</b> – Serves as the centralized ledger, maintaining accurate, auditable records of all user balances and usage operations.

 Designed with event-driven principles and optimized for high availability, low latency, and strong consistency across services.